konveyor/tackle2-ui/client/src/app/hooks/table-controls/DOCS.md

 Item details can be expanded, either with a "single expansion" variant where an entire row is expanded to show more detail or a "compound expansion" variant where an individual cell in a row (one at a time per row) is expanded.
 This is tracked in state by a mapping of item ids (derived from the `idProperty` config argument) to either a boolean value (for single expansion) or a `columnKey` value (for compound expansion).
 See [Unique Identifiers](#unique-identifiers) for more on `idProperty` and `columnKey`.

 - Single or compound expansion is defined by the optional `expandableVariant` config argument which defaults to `"single"`.
-- Expansion state is provided by `useExpansionState` or `useExpansionUrlParams`.
+- Expansion state is provided by `useExpansionState`.
 - Expansion shorthand functions are provided by `getExpansionDerivedState`.
 - Expansion is never managed server-side.
 - Expansion-related component props are provided inside `useTableControlProps` in the `getSingleExpandTdProps` and `getCompoundExpandTdProps` functions.